darpan92/SAPS-4HANA_Terraform_Ansible/README.md

 # Automate the Deployment of SAP S/4HANA to a SUSE linux based enviornment
 The goal of the project is to automate the deployment of SAP S/4HANA 2020 on a SUSE Enviornment.
-This is a greenfield approach and can easily adapted to any enviornment regardless of if it is a hyperscaler on on-premise landscape.
+This is a greenfield approach and can easily adapted to any enviornment regardless of if it is a hyperscaler or on-premise landscape.

 ### Configuration
 In order to run the program, you will need to fill out two parameters files.
 One for Terraform and one for Ansible.